-In the event that unauthorised access, disclosure or loss of your personal information occurs Inner Space will activate its data breach plan and use all reasonable endeavours to minimise any risk of consequential serious harm.
+In the event that unauthorised access, disclosure or loss of your personal information occurs Dune Heath and Wellbeing Pty Ltd will activate its data breach plan and use all reasonable endeavours to minimise any risk of consequential serious harm.

 Requests for access and correction to client information

 At any stage you may request to see and correct the personal information about you kept on file.
 Your psychologist may discuss the contents with you and/or give them a copy (fees apply), subject to the exceptions in the Privacy Act 1988 (Cth).
 If satisfied that personal information is inaccurate, out of date or incomplete, reasonable steps will be taken in the circumstances to ensure that this information is corrected.
-All requests by you for access to or correction of personal information held about you should be lodged with Inner Space in writing.
+All requests by you for access to or correction of personal information held about you should be lodged with Dune Health and Wellbeing Pty Ltd in writing.
 These requests will be responded to in writing within 28 days, and an appointment will be made if necessary for clarification purposes.